chocolateimage/rd-multiwindow-linux/README.md

 The native Linux version works with BepInEx 5.
 BepInEx is a mod loader for games.
 If you do not want to use BepInEx, use the [Proton version](#proton).

 1. You'll need BepInEx 5 installed.
 If you do not have it, follow the [install guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html?tabs=tabid-nix), then also follow the [Steam guide](https://docs.bepinex.dev/articles/advanced/steam_interop.html).
+Open the game once, close it, then open `BepInEx/config/BepInEx.cfg` and change `HideManagerGameObject` to `true`.

 2. Install these packages: